fahadfoysal/TeamCollab/README.md

 # TeamCollab API

-TeamCollab is project management tool that allows teams to collaborate on projects.
+TeamCollab is a project management tool that allows teams to collaborate on projects.
 It helps to manage users, projects, tasks, and comments.
-This api can be consumed by front-end web app and mobile app.
+This API can be consumed by the front-end web app and mobile app.